 Dr. Yianoula Alexakis

-Bringing more than three decades of experience as a psychologist to Caron has been very satisfying for Dr. Alexakis.
+Bringing more than four decades of experience as a clinical neuropsychologist to Caron has been very satisfying for Dr. Alexakis.
 She previously served as director of psychology at Fair Oaks Hospital in Boca/Delray, Florida, and as director of psychology at SandyPines Hospital in Tequesta, Florida.
 She was in private practice for more than 25 years, specializing in the neuropsychological assessment of children, teens, and adults.
 She was the first neuropsychologist to work in Grand Cayman and helped develop one of the first learning centers within a private school setting.
 She maintained her consulting and testing practice there for 10 years.

 She has also consulted with various schools and organizations throughout Florida as well as internationally in the United Kingdom, Grand Cayman, and Greece.
 She has lectured on topics such as neuropsychological assessment, learning disorders, ADHD, anxiety/OCD, suicide prevention, and autism spectrum.